darqos/darqos/doc/roadmap.md

       can be killed.
   * Storage backed by sqlite and Unix FS
   * Network shared with host OS
+  * Try to "take over" the device, hiding any of the host UI

 Services
 * Security